Valter Longo: Personal life and diet

-Valter Longo is not married and has no children, he said: "I'm dedicated to what I do and involved in many clinical trials."
+As of January 2018, Valter Longo was not married and had no children.
+He stated: "I'm dedicated to what I do and involved in many clinical trials."
+In October 2025, he had a son.

 With regard to longevity, Longo promotes a mostly plant-based diet and eats fish no more than two or three times per week.
 In addition, he suggests implementing time-restricted eating, with daily eating windows of 11–12 hours.
 His research is focused on the fasting-mimicking diet (FMD).
 The FMD is a low-calorie, low-protein, moderate-carbohydrate, moderate-fat plant-based diet program, that he argues mimics the effects of periodic fasting or water fasting.
 The course lasts five days, while still aiming to provide the body with nutrition, and is considered a periodic fast.
 Longo stated that the purpose of creating FMD was not to promote weight loss but to help end the global medical culture centered on pill consumption.
 He described this system as "prehistoric, it’s expensive, and it’s making us all broke."
 Longo founded the biotechnology company L-Nutra and developed the ProLon fasting-mimicking diet.
 MIT Technology Review reported that while ProLon was a commercial success, Longo was concerned about its potential impact on his scientific reputation.
 In 2017, after a series of articles about the product—one of which described him as sounding like a "snake oil salesman"—he announced that he would no longer accept consulting fees and would donate his company shares to charity.

 Related media

 In 2011, Longo was profiled on Through the Wormhole for his longevity-related research.
 A year later, he discussed his fasting research with Michael Mosley in an episode of the BBC documentary series, Horizon called, Eat, Fast, and Live Longer.
+According to The Independent, the programme gave rise to the 5:2 diet and introduced the concept of intermittent fasting to a global audience.

 His appearances and interviews in documentaries and TV series include the 2012 movie Science of Fasting, the 2020 series The Goop Lab, and Down to Earth with Zac Efron.
 Longo's studies on fasting inspired the documentary Fasting and The Longevity Revolution, narrated by Edward Norton and directed by Academy Award-nominated Barry Alexander Brown.